 During the War in Abkhazia (1992–1993), roughly 230,000 to 250,000 Georgians were expelled from Abkhazia by Abkhaz separatists and North Caucasian militants.

-The bitter civil war that followed the coup d'état lasted until December 1993.
+The bitter civil war in Georgia, which began after the coup d'état against Gamsakhurdia, lasted until December 1993.

-By 1994, Georgia's gross domestic product had shrunk to a quarter of that of 1989.
+By 1994, Georgia's gross domestic product had shrunk to a quarter of that of 1989 due to economic collapse, civil war, and military conflicts.

 In 1994, Georgia was facing an economic crisis, with severe shortages of basics such as bread, water, electricity and heat.

-With UNFPA support, demographic data for the period 1994–2014 has been retro-projected to correct data for those years.
+With the support of the UNFPA, the demographic data for the period 1994–2014 has been retro-projected in Georgia.

-During the period from 1995 to 2010, birth-death deficits contributed to Georgia's population decline.
+From 1995 to 2010, Georgia experienced birth-death deficits, contributing to population decline.

 In 1995, Eduard Shevardnadze was elected as president of Georgia.

-In 1995, Georgia adopted its Constitution, specifying the official English-language name of the country as "Georgia".
+In 1995, the Georgian Constitution was adopted, defining the official English-language name of the country as "Georgia".

-In 1999, the de facto independent region of Abkhazia, officially autonomous within Georgia, declared independence.
+In 1999, Abkhazia, officially autonomous within Georgia, declared independence.

 Between 2000 and 2019, Georgia's HDI score improved by 17.7%.